Main historical attractions

 - Mercado Central

-This is "Chepe" (common name used by the Ticos to call San José).
+This is "Chepe" (the common name used by the Ticos to call San José).
 Although it is not a capital of old buildings, nor of great monuments, I found in my city a special place of exquisite corners, stories, secrets, gastronomy, picturesque scenes and above all a city full of life, enthusiastic and vibrant.

 You can explore and enjoy this city.
 Do not hesitate to go ahead and discover it!

 If you would like to know more and you liked this article, feel free to subscribe to our social media channels or comment below.

 Do you like this article?
 Pin it! ;-)